schlenga/ML_Workshop/Pages/part3.md

 To get an intuition about DNNs, check out this page (might look a bit weird on firefox): [link](https://playground.tensorflow.org)

+In the following examples your main task will be to set up the network.
+I will give a sample, and you can check [here](https://www.tensorflow.org/api_docs/python/tf/layers) for all the possible layers and ways they can be connected.

+And [here](http://tflearn.org/optimizers) you can take a look at all the different optimizers.

 Then, we will look at the [Iris classification problem](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 [Here's](https://github.com/schlenga/ML_Workshop/blob/master/Code/Iris_Classification.ipynb) the notebook.

 ## MNIST